naclomi/containers-tutorial/content/03-deploying-containers.md

 Copy and execute the command line below, replacing the `[ ]`-indicated blanks with their appropriate values.
 It's probably a good idea to first copy this content into a blank text file, replace the `[ ]`-blanks, and then copy _that_ into your terminal.

-If you're on MacOS, Linux, or WSL, the command looks like:
+The command will look like:

 ```bash
 az container create \